Robust Sublinear Convergence Rates for Iterative Bregman Projections: Introduction

-The idea of alternating Bregman projections originates from the work of Bregman \cite{Bregman67} and of Csiszár–Tusnády \cite{CsiszarTusnady84}.
-When the distance is squared Euclidean, this procedure reduces to von Neumann’s alternating projections, whose linear convergence under an angle condition was already established by Friedrichs \cite{Friedrichs38}.
-More generally, asymptotic linear rates for Bregman projections were shown in \cite{CensorRezac15}, again assuming a qualification property that, in Euclidean settings, corresponds to such an angle condition.
+\paragraph{Iterative Bregman projection.} The idea of alternating Bregman projections originates from the work of Bregman~\citep{Bregman67} and of Csiszár--Tusnády~\citep{CsiszarTusnady84}.
+When the distance is squared Euclidean, this procedure reduces to von Neumann's alternating projections, whose linear convergence under an angle condition was already established by Friedrichs~\citep{Friedrichs38}.
+More generally, asymptotic linear rates for Bregman projections were shown in~\citep{CensorRezac15}, again assuming a qualification property that, in Euclidean settings, corresponds to such an angle condition.
 This assumption fails for the KL divergence unless all coordinates of the iterates remain bounded away from zero, something that, in many applications such as entropically regularised optimal transport, would require a bound of order $1-e^{-\norm{C}_\infty/\gamma}$, which becomes prohibitively small when $\gamma$ is small.
 These earlier convergence results focus on bounding the distance between primal iterates and the solution, typically in $\ell^1$ norm for the KL divergence.
 Our interest instead lies in controlling the \emph{dual} value, which provides a weaker guarantee but leads to sharper constants, avoiding the exponential blow-up in $1/\gamma$ and making the analysis relevant in high-dimensional machine learning contexts.